 6.2.1.3 Configuration and signalling aspects

-Since from an individual UE perspective each overlapping carrier is just a legacy carrier, the existing signalling applies.
+Since from an individual UE perspective each overlapping carrier is just a legacy channel bandwidth, the existing signalling applies.
 As an example, for the 7MHz allocation the UE can be configured with the 5MHz channel bandwidth, and the initial bandwidth part can be also 5MHz.

 - SIB1-> servingCellConfigCommon-> downlinkConfigCommon-> frequencyInfoDL-> scs-SpecificCarrierList-> carrierBandwidth = 25 PRBs / subcarrierSpacing = 15 kHz